-For a period of over sixty years - from about 60 A.D. to about 120 A.D. - the Romans slaughtered the Jewish people in what is now referred to as the Jewish-Roman Wars.
+For a period of over sixty years - from about 60 A.D. to about 120 A.D. - the Romans slaughtered the Judean people in what is now referred to as the Jewish-Roman Wars.

 The problem with this description is that the Jewish-Roman Wars were more genocide than warfare.
 The Jews had very few weapons while the Romans had legions of well-armed soldiers.
 The Jews were outnumbered and out-weaponized by a long shot.

-But the Jewish people kept rebelling against the cruel Roman rule.
-So whenever there was a rebellion by the Jewish people, the Romans would respond by basically slaughtering that town or region.
+But the Judean people kept rebelling against the cruel Roman rule.
+So whenever there was a rebellion by the Judean people, the Romans would respond by basically slaughtering that town or region.
 This included, around 66 A.D., Jerusalem.